MatureMasculine/guide/Experience/content.md

 # Content

+- Seal the container and read the purpose
-- Checkin rouond with feedback
+- Checkin round with feedback (or joanna spiral?)
+- Reading or video
-- Challenge updates
+- Challenge updates / accountability round
--